-[*Disclosure: I only recommend products I use myself, and all opinions expressed here are my own.
-The two links just above are affiliate links that, at no additional cost to you, we may earn a small commission if you decide to buy from it.
+Susan only recommends products she uses herself, and all opinions expressed here are her own.
+The link above is an affiliate link that, at no additional cost to you, we may earn a small commission if you decide to buy from it.
 Thank you!]

 Remember that I have a few posts with videos here on my blog to help you with your dog’s nails, so check them out starting with Tater’s video.
 Let me know in the comments how you are your dog are going with nail clipping.

 Today I am grateful for all the fun of raising This! to set us up for a relationship of mutual trust and success in our life together, and that This!’s brother and sisters have settled in wonderfully with their amazing families, all good friends of mine.